 Dividends and Pensions

-But are you thinking about making a pension contribution?
+But are you thinking about taking advantage of tax relief and making a large pension contribution?

 If you want to pay a larger personal contribution into your pension scheme, you may be able to use unused allowances from up to three previous years.
 This is called Carry Forward.